 No. A behavioral interview question starts with “Tell me about a time.”
 And presents the opportunity to share a structured story that helps employers predict future work performance.
 The interview question “Why did you apply for this job?” is more closely related to an icebreaker question, where it initiates a conversation.

 What should I do if my interview answer isn’t clear?

-While answering the interview question, if it feels as though the hiring manager doesn’t clearly understand the reason for applying to the position, start over.
+When answering the interview question, if it feels as though the hiring manager doesn’t clearly understand the reason for applying to the position.
+Then start over.
 It’s okay to say, “You know what, this doesn’t sound like I’m communicating this clearly; let me start over, is that okay?”
 The hiring manager will accommodate this request and appreciate that the candidate is listening to themselves communicate and desiring to start over.

 That's a variation of this question.
-And while the answer structure should be the same, the response should contain details of the work culture, products, services, history of the company, or objectives of the company.
+And while the structure should be the same, the response should contain details of the work culture, products, services, and history of the company.
+Or the company's objectives.
 And then how those objectives will serve the candidate well in their career.
 Remember, this is not the same question as "Why are you interested in this position?"
 Because the keyword is position and company.
 The interviewer is asking about a different set of requirements from the candidate.
-If this question is asked, only speak about why the company is unique, not what the position can provide in terms of career path development.
+If this question is asked, only speak about why the company is unique, not what the position can provide in career path development.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..

 Answering this question during a job interview requires more than knowing why you are unique as an individual.
 Yes, the true scientific answer is made up of two main components: your..